ByJC/angular-legofy/README.md

 # angular-legofy
-Angular-Legofy is a directive based on [https://github.com/Wildhoney/Legofy](Legofy)
+Angular-Legofy is a directive based on [Legofy](https://github.com/Wildhoney/Legofy)

 ## Required
-only AngularJS is required (obviously !)
+only AngularJS is required.

 ## Install